DmitriiKoziuk/yii2-user-manager/README.md

 3. Open a console terminal, apply migrations with command `/path/to/php-bin/php /path/to/yii-application/yii migrate`.

-4. Run command `/path/to/php-bin/php /path/to/yii-application/yii migrate --migrationPath=@DmitriiKoziuk/yii2UserManager/migrations`.
+4. Run command `/path/to/php-bin/php /path/to/yii-application/yii migrate`

 ##Usage